SophieCharlotteK/AtomicChessOS-1/src/src_qtui/README.md

 ```

 With the `objectName` attribute set, it is possible modify other attributes inside of the element.
-In the following C++ function is taken from the `menumanager.cpp` which is the C++ backend class between the QML and the `Inter Process Communication`.
+In the following C++ function is taken from the `menumanager.cpp` which is the C++ backend class between the QML and the `InterProcessCommunication`.
 The funktion changes the visible attribute of an element, which is searched with the `objectName` attribute.

 ```c++